Isha-Goyal/cv-object-tracking/README.md

 ![Manual ROI Selection](report_images_and_videos/manual_roi_select.png)
 Every time one runs the program, they must manually select where the person is in the frame.

+It would also be interesting to make our implementation of SIFT more robust.
+For example, the size of the frame we're looking at could change when the person comes closer to the camera and thus becomes bigger.
+Or, we could try to use our version of SIFT to do multi-object tracking and compare its performance to that of the different built-in tracking pipelines.

 # Lessons Learned